Viewpoint: A ‘Union’ That Pushes to Deport People Is the Labor Movement's Opponent

 People say immigrants “do the jobs Americans won’t do,” sometimes meant sympathetically.
 But that makes it sound like immigrants are fundamentally different than non-immigrants somehow—whether tougher and harder-working, or less proud and less safety-conscious.
 It isn’t true.
 Immigrants and non-immigrants are the same kind of people, under different circumstances.

-On a single day in 2019, ICE workplace raids swept up 10 percent of the town of Merton, Mississippi; 680 poultry workers were fired or arrested, some after dropping off their kids for the first day of school.
+On a single day in 2019, ICE workplace raids swept up 10 percent of the town of Morton, Mississippi; 680 poultry workers were fired or arrested, some after dropping off their kids for the first day of school.

 PICK A SIDE